 FINALLY: I'm always up for adventure type stuff.
 I'm not concerned about roughing it and taking risks here and there.
 I'm always open to suggestions if you've got any.
 Bring 'em on!!!
 In the summer of 2009 whilst on Saipan, I finally got certified for open water scuba diving.
 Oh, by the way: it's normally easier to ask forgiveness rather than permission!!
 I like that.
 I'm also up for any type of high paying sort of employment that rewards well.
 I've no objections to hard work either.
 To the contrary actually, I sort of enjoy it.
 If you know of something that you think might be suitable, please let me know.

 I'm also looking to do some serious sailing across the Pacific or that general part of the world.
-I'm totally up for most things.
-Again, just let me know what you're thinking.
+I'm totally up for

 My Favorite Places: